Relativistic Black-Scholes model: Heat, Dirac and the telegraphers

 \section{Heat, Dirac and the telegraphers}

-In this section we discuss relations between the heat, Dirac and the telegraphers equations in 1+1 dimensions \footnote{In quantitative finance the notation $1+1$ is rarely used.
-It refers to one space and one time directions.
-In finance this means one underling (or $\ln$ of the underling) and one time variable.}.
-The material is well known to physicists and hence can be omitted if the reader is familiar with \cite{Goldstein, Kac, GJKS, JS, Orsingher1} and \cite{Orsingher2}.
+In this section we discuss relations between the heat, Dirac and the telegraphers equations in 1+1 dimensions.
+The material is well known to physicists and hence can be omitted if the reader is familiar with \cite{Goldstein, Kac, GJKS, JS, Orsingher1, Orsingher2}.